pmill/rabbit-rabbit-slack/README.md

 ## Introduction

-This library allows you to post to Slack channels when RabbitMQ queues message counts match conditions.
+This library is an integration for [pmill/rabbit-rabbit](https://github.com/pmill/rabbit-rabbit) allows you to post to Slack channels when RabbitMQ queues message counts match conditions.

 ## Requirements